Vladimir Polunin

+History

-Born in the Russian Empire, in 1908 Polunine moved to London to work as a designer for the Ballets russes.
+Polunin was born in Moscow in 1880.
+He studied art in Munich and Paris.
+In 1908 he emigrated to London to work as a designer for the Ballets Russes.
 He was Diaghilev's chief scene-painter and worked with Picasso.
 Among Polunin's students was Karen Harris, daughter of the banker Sir Austin Harris.

-In London, he met one of the artists Serge Diaghilev was trying hard to get work for, the sculptor and costume designer Elizabeth Violet Hart.
-She was an English introduced in the Parisian Bohemia by Henri-Pierre Roché and heroine of the novel Deux Anglaises et le continent.
-They were married the same year.
-At that time he was a teacher at the Slade School of Fine Art.
+In London in 1907, he met sculptor and costume designer Elizabeth Violet Hart, one of the artists Sergei Diaghilev was trying hard to get work for.
+She was an English artist introduced in the Parisian Bohemia by Henri-Pierre Roché and heroine of the novel Deux Anglaises et le continent.
+They were married the same year.At the time, he was a teacher at the Slade School of Fine Art.

-He was the father of botanists Nicholas Polunin and Oleg Polunin, as well as physician Ivan Polunin.
+He was the father of botanists Nicholas Polunin and Oleg Polunin, physician Ivan Polunin, and piano teacher Tanya Polunin.

-Polunin died on 11 March 1957 in the UK.
+Polunin died on 11 March 1957 in Godalming, Surrey, England, UK.